 You can also link your tickets using the My Disney Experience app.

 After opening the app, touch the home icon at the bottom left corner, select My Tickets, click the plus sign at the top, and then choose “Link Tickets & Passes.”
 From there, you can type the ticket number or scan the code.

 After making FastPass+ reservations, you will be able to scan your MagicBands or RFID-enabled park ticket when you arrive to an attraction at your FastPass+ time.

 Do I need a MagicBand to use FastPass+?

 No, you don’t need a MagicBand.
 You can just use your RFID-enabled park ticket to get into the parks and to use your FP+.
-Without a MagicBand, you'll miss out on some on-ride videos, but other than that, you should be fine.
+Without a MagicBand, you’ll miss out on some on-ride videos, but other than that, you should be fine.

 How to buy FastPass+

-Beginning January 12, 2018, guests staying in one of the rooms listed below after March 13, 2018, who have 3+ day park tickets (or an Annual Pass) get the option to purchase FastPass+ ahead of time for $50 plus tax per guest per day as part of a new, limited pilot program.
+Guests that stay in the Club Level rooms listed below and have 3+ day park tickets (or an Annual Pass) get the option to purchase FP+ ahead of time.

 - Three additional FastPass+ selections per day.
 FastPass+ attractions and entertainment experiences, the number of selections you can make and available arrival windows are limited.